crownheightsaid/airtable-change-detector/README.md

 ## Caveats

 - All comparison for the sake of change detecting is done with lodash's [isEqual](https://lodash.com/docs/4.17.15#isEqual)
-- Changes are only detected ONCE.
+- By default, changes are only detected ONCE.
 If your change logic fails, you could:
    - Retry it yourself
    - Modify a field that is watched by `Last Modified` field.
 The change detector will fire again for the field you changed.
    - Remove the watched field that you were reacting to in the `lastValues` Meta property.
 The prior value would be lost. (this is complicated and we may provide an API if there is interest)
+   - Optionally disable the auto update capability and invoke the updateRecords function yourself.
+See the option autoUpdateEnabled above

 ## Info